Specialized Services Unit

 Drug and Alcohol-Probation Partnership (DAPP)

-The Drug and Alcohol-Probation Partnership is relatively new program that was initiated at the end of 2009, with the help of the Drug and Alcohol Restrictive Intermediate Punishment Grant through the Pennsylvania Commission on Crime and Delinquency.
 The focus of this program is convicted, non-violent "A Level 3 and 4" offenses as defined by the Pennsylvania Commission on Sentencing.

 The unique aspect of this program combines the efforts of a dedicated Drug and Alcohol Intensive Case Manager (ICM), a dedicated and experienced Probation Officer, and local treatment providers, into a single collaborative team that supports and monitors offenders in the community.
-The DAPP Probation Officer supervises the participant through the Electronic Monitoring and Intensive Supervision phases and also into the enhanced phase, if the recommended treatment programming is not complete by the end of the Intensive phase.
+The DAPP Probation Officer supervises the participant through the Electronic Monitoring and Intensive Supervision phases and also into the enhanced phase if the recommended treatment programming is not complete by the end of the Intensive phase.

 Offenders placed in this program are strictly monitored by the DAPP officer and must report on a weekly basis.
 The DAPP team maintains regular contact with the offender, employer, treatment providers, and family in an effort to promote a stable living and working environment for the offender.
 Monitoring of behavior and community involvement, coupled with increased offender contact and frequent drug and alcohol testing, allows the DAPP Team to pro-actively address issues that may arise in the offender's life.